About me

 Starting July 2020 and in parallel to my assistantship in Geneva, I started working as a Knowledge Graph Engineer and IIIF Systems Architect for the Swiss Art Research Infrastructure (SARI) hosted at the University of Zurich and operated in cooperation with the Swiss Federal Institute of Technology in Zurich (ETH Zurich) and the Swiss Institute for Art Research (SIK-ISEA).
 I was committed to working there for a longer period of time but finally I stayed there for six months until the end of 2020 as I received an opportunity to pursue a funded PhD at the University of Basel.

 Between February 2021 and March 2024, I worked as a Project Assistant at the Digital Humanities Lab of the University of Basel in the context of Participatory Knowledge Practices in Analogue and Digital Image Archive (PIA) research project.
-My PhD, which is expected to be done by the end of 2024, is tied to some outputs of PIA and has the following title: Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability.
+In parallel, I also worked as an Interoperability Specialist at DaSCH, the Swiss National Data and Service Center for the Humanities.

-Since April 2024, I work as a Data Scientist at the Swiss Federal Archives as well as Interoperability Specialist at DaSCH, the Swiss National Data and Service Center for the Humanities.
+Since April 2024, I work as a Data Scientist at the Swiss Federal Archives.

 [What about this website?]